 - Contact Us

-Delivery trucks like FedEx, UPS, Amazon, and DHL are everywhere these days – on the road, around the corner, and in your neighborhood.
-While it’s great to have packages delivered to your doorstep, it’s another thing altogether if delivery trucks cause injury accidents because drivers are hurrying to stay on schedule.
-If you’ve been in a crash, you may be wondering what to do if a FedEx truck hits your car.
-Read on to learn more about your legal rights.
+While it’s great to have companies like FedEx, UPS, Amazon, and DHL deliver packages to your doorstep, it’s another thing if delivery trucks cause injury accidents because drivers are hurrying to stay on schedule.
+If you’ve been in a crash, you may wonder what to do if a FedEx truck hits your car in Alabama.

 Delivery drivers have strict schedules and delivery quotas every day, which can cause them to hurry and sometimes cut corners.
 Drivers who are more concerned with speed than safety can cause accidents.
 Following are some common injuries suffered in delivery crashes: